 1% ptfe powder

-It doesn't add up to 100 percent, because it is not a precise science.
 I've used a pre-made chain wax I would buy in a can in the 1990's.
 I loved it.
 I can't find the brand anymore.
 It would wash off after multiple rain storms, and I knew it was time to redo the chain when I heard squeaky noises.
 Usually not at the most convenient time to take the chain off the bicycle, and make a chain wax pot roast on the kitchen stove.
 I plan to return to using chain wax, and have multiple chains, so I can change out the chain for one that is ready to go.
-That way, I can re-wax the used chain at a later time.
+That way, I can re-wax the used chains at a later time.

-Place chain into melted chain wax, and give a few minutes for the wax to penetrate the chain.
-Pull hot chain out with a tool and leave to cool.
+You wax the chain by placing it into melted chain wax, and give a half hour for the wax to penetrate the chain.
+Pull hot chain out with a tool, such as a J bend spoke, and leave to cool.
 After the chain cools, work the links loose and rub off, or blow, the wax shavings that result.